qiucongying/Tensorflow-Deep-Portfolio/README.md

 This is a deep learning course project.
 The file "Autoencoder.ipynb"(a tensorflow version) and "Autoencoder_keras.ipynb"(a keras version) include an deep neural network for S&P 500 index benchmarking.
+We also list the top 5 model.
+You can directly download them through the file "best_models".

 1. Abstract